haripreethreddy/Web-Scrapping/README.md

 # News Scraper

-A flexible and robust Python web scraper to extract news articles from websites like India Today and others.
-Supports:
+A **flexible and robust Python web scraper** to extract news articles from websites like **India Today** and others.
+It supports:

-- Multiple page scraping
+- Multi-page scraping
 - Automatic retries and error handling
-- CSV output with logging
+- CSV output for collected articles
+- Logging for debugging and tracking
 - Extensible for multiple news websites

 ---

-## Features
+## 🔹 Features

-- Fetches web pages with retry logic
+- Fetches web pages with **retry logic** and **timeout handling**
-- Parses HTML with BeautifulSoup and lxml
+- Parses HTML with **BeautifulSoup** and **lxml**
-- Extracts headlines, content, links, timestamp, and source
+- Extracts:
+  - Headlines
+  - Article content/summary
+  - Links
+  - Timestamp
+  - Source domain
-- Saves results to CSV files
+- Saves data to **CSV files**
-- Supports pagination and delay between requests
+- Supports **pagination** and respectful delays between requests
+- Logs all actions and errors for easy debugging

 ---